Sec-ant/torrefy/README.md

 To use encoder hooks, you will have to install the peer dependency [`@sec-ant/trie-map`](https://www.npmjs.com/package/@sec-ant/trie-map), which acts as an encoder hook system and allows you to register encoder hooks with iterable paths as keys in.
 Refer to its [README](https://github.com/Sec-ant/trie-map) to learn more about the package.

 This package provides several helper functions to help you register hooks in a hook system and consume their results as you please: `useUint8ArrayStreamHook`, `useArrayBufferPromiseHook`, `useTextPromiseHook`.
-You can also define your own functions to handle hooks.
+You can also define your own functions to register and use hooks.

 Here is probably how you should use this feature: